antek16x/3D_Model_Viewer/README.md

 As you can see, this table has four columns: the first is the object id, the second is the name that is displayed in the list, the third column is the URL of the object that I took from [this page](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0), and the fourth column stores the model image in the bait array format.

 To convert the bait array to an image I will use the `getImage(byte[] image)` method from the [ModelAdapter](https://github.com/antek16x/3D_Model_Viewer/blob/master/app/src/main/java/com/example/a3dmodelviewer/ModelAdapter.java) class and methods from the `Base64` class.
+You can freely extend or reduce the database.